For National Poetry Month, today I read Yusef Komunyakaa’s “Ode to the Maggot:”

 Also, consider joining us in Taos, New Mexico for our second week long writing retreat at Mabel Dodge Luhan House!
 July 21-27.
 Incredible vistas, inspiring daily writing talks, roundtables to receive and give feedback, gourmet food.
 Want to change your writing life?
 Talk about a busy week… and it snowed all day yesterday.
 What the latest with you? ]]>

-“Three Tide Pools,” and is published at New Flash Fiction Review, a terrific literary zine based in England.
+<![CDATA[Hi Friends, I've had two pieces published in the past week or two.
+One of them is a triptych, a piece told in three separate, distinct or linked sections.
+Mine is called “Three Tide Pools,” and is published at New Flash Fiction Review, a terrific literary zine based in England.
 Thanks editor, Steven John, for this opportunity!
 The other piece, “Sirens,” was published at Eunoia Review, and I want to thank editor Ian Chung.
 He runs a very tight magazine, also online, and is very supportive of writers.
 Also I recently attended AWP19 in Portland.
 It blew my mind!!!
 My favorite city thus far (and this was my 10th AWP), and as always, a terrific way to experience a location, while catching up with so many of my writing tribe.
 I also had the opportunity to meet some of my writing idols, like Alina Stefanescu, among so many others.
 Bending Genres is now full for our Sara Lippmann “Mine What Matters” weekend workshop.
 Please consider joining us for Kaj Tanaka’s “Opening Up & Shutting Down- The Art of Beginning and Ending.”
 And Sabrina Orah Mark’s “Writing & Failure: On Disappointments, Shame, Failure and Getting Lost.”
 Also this Tuesday, Our March/ April Bending Genres issue will be live!
 Stay tuned for some great hybrid content!!!
 And Meg Tuite and I have some space available for our second summer writing retreat, July 21-27, at Mabel Dodge Luhan House in Taos, New Mexico: http://retreat.bendinggenres.com.
 And last, but certainly not least, Milwaukee lost one of our veteran, devoted, and passionate writers, editors and citizens this week.
 Philip Martin was a friend, a mentor, and a sweet, kind, generous soul.
 He also designed this website for my last update.
 I will miss him very much.
 I’m reading T. Kira Madden‘s Long Live the Tribe of Fatherless Girls, on the heels of finishing a life-altering book, Edinburgh, by Alexander Chee.
 What are you reading?
 How was your AWP or how did you experience it online if not in-person?]]>

-New Micros: Exceptionally Short Fiction, was published by W.W.
+<![CDATA[Hi Friends, Last August, an incredible anthology called New Micros: Exceptionally Short Fiction, was published by W.W.
 Norton.
 This was expertly edited by Robert Scotellaro and James Thomas, and I was fortunate to have two of my pieces included, both formerly published in RIFT, my co-authored collection with Kathy Fish.
 Writer and Editor Tommy Dean is now conducting interviews about the craft, the construction, and ideas behind the pieces chosen for New Micros.
 I was so happy when he asked me to participate in his project, and our exchange was published at New Flash Fiction Review.
 Thanks, to everyone, for believing in my writing, both in the publishing realm, and in these kind editors like Tommy, who endlessly support writers and writing.
 Also, thanks to NFFR, who have a terrific team and publish innovative writing.
 Check out their journal and submit your best!
 In three short days, I head to Portland and AWP commences.
 I hope to see so many of you, my writing tribe.
 I’m both excited and terrified.
 And I have new Bending Genres postcards, thanks to Adam Robinson and his talents, so be forewarned.
 And last, here is a goofy office photo of me in rad shades.
 Future’s so bright?!!
 Happy Spring: ]]>

-Hobart Journal last November.
+<![CDATA[Hi Friends, I had a good writing week, as far as the usual week goes.
+I wrote every day, had my Friday Roundtable today (we missed you, Nancy BK!
+And Carol!) and after 14 years of leading that group, I almost always drive home in amazement of the work, the comments, and support.
+So grateful; I'm a lucky guy.
+I also had two acceptances (back in the Submission game!) and found out some exciting news about one of my pieces that was published at Hobart Journal last November.
 Bud Smith was the guest editor and he accepted 5 flash fictions, mostly all from journals that have gone out of publication.
 You can read them all here: http://www.hobartpulp.com/web_features/five-stories.
 I can’t share the “exciting news” part quite yet.
 Just know I am over-the-moon!!!
 Today was the beginning of Jonathan Cardew’s Ugly Real Beautiful: Let Your Characters Tell the Story.
 It’s our third Bending Genres weekend workshop of 2019, and all three (Meg Tuite in January; Alina Stefanescu in February) have been full so far.
 We only take 20 writers max, and our next opportunity, Sara Lippmann’s Mine What Matters, is more than half full already.
 So, don’t wait!!!
 More here: https://bendinggenres.com/monthly-workshops/.
 Today I also booked flights for Synergia Ranch, our first Bending Genres retreat on May 10-16.
 I am so excited for this!
 Also, we still have some openings for our second Bending Genres retreat at Mabel Dodge Luhan House in Taos, N.M. on July 21-27.
 Come write your heart out in the desert, eat gourmet food, laugh and dream with like-minded writers: http://retreat.bendinggenres.com And, I hope to see you in Portland at https://www.awpwriter.org, March 27- 31?
 I’ll be floating around the book fair needing a haircut, hiding in back booths at late- night readings, toasting friends like Bill Soldan, Karen Stefano, Len Kuntz, Jayne Martin and a plethora of other talents who have new books, or books being birthed soon.
 Please let me know if you have any signings or engagements.
 Happy writing!
 What are you reading lately?]]>